UnitVectorY-Labs/repver/docs/PROCESSFLOW.md

 ## Internal Errors

-Internal errors are errors that occur during the execution but are not represented in the flowchart as they occur in exceptional curcumstances that should not be possible to encounter as previous steps should prevent them from occurring.
+Internal errors are errors that occur during the execution but are not represented in the flowchart as they occur in exceptional circumstances that should not be possible to encounter as previous steps should prevent them from occurring.
 These errors are not user errors but rather indicate a likely bug in the code or an unexpected state.

 | Code | Error                                                   |
 |------|---------------------------------------------------------|